-NPR raves about The Ledge: An Adventure Story of Friendship and Survival on Mount Rainier
+— NPR raves about The Ledge: An Adventure Story of Friendship and Survival on Mount Rainier

->

-> Thanks for stopping by kevinvaughan.net — my virtual home.
+Thanks for stopping by kevinvaughan.net — my virtual home.
 I hope you explore a bit — there’s all kinds of stuff to see — and that you find the visit an enjoyable one.

->

-> I’m still learning about what goes into a workable website, but I want this to be a place where we can talk about storytelling, both the process and specific projects, such as The Ledge: An Adventure Story of Friendship and Survival on Mount Rainier that I co-authored with Fort Collins climber Jim Davidson.
+I’m still learning about what goes into a workable website, but I want this to be a place where we can talk about storytelling, both the process and specific projects, such as The Ledge: An Adventure Story of Friendship and Survival on Mount Rainier that I co-authored with Fort Collins, Colorado, climber Jim Davidson.
 It was published by Ballantine Books, a division of Random House, and is available at fine booksellers everywhere.
-It’s been released in Italy with a new title (Il Cerchio Bianco) and was released in paperback in the United States on Jan.
-1, 2013.
-I also want it to be a place to discuss my projects for FOX Sports 1, where I am a national investigative reporter.
+It’s been released in Italy with a new title (Il Cerchio Bianco) and is now in its sixth printing in paperback.
+I also want it to be a place to discuss my projects for 9NEWS, Denver’s top television station, where I am an investigative reporter.

->

-> I know from a quarter century of practice that writing can be an exasperating thing.
+I know from a quarter century of practice that writing can be an exasperating thing.
 The great sportswriter Red Smith has been quoted as saying: “There’s nothing to writing.
 All you do is sit down at a typewriter and open a vein.”

->

-> But there’s also nothing quite like the written word — or the translation of it to the computer screen.
+But there’s also nothing quite like the written word — or the translation of it to the computer screen or to television.